 There have been relatively few accidents resulting in death in Idaho mountaineering in general.
 However, four climbers have died while in pursuit of the 12ers, all in the Lost River Range.
 Please take the time to review the reports we have of these unfortunate accidents, and the additional risks discussed, via the Be Careful button on right side of this page to prepare yourself for safe and enjoyable climbs in the Lost River Range.

 Idaho’s Lost River Range is an actively uplifting fault-block at the northern end of the Basin and Range province.
 Extensional faulting has lifted the range relative to the down-dropped Big Lost River basin on its west side, producing steep ridges and slopes essentially devoid of foothills.
 Interior and eastern regions of the range are deeply incised by the Pahsimeroi and Little Lost Rivers.
 Most of the range, particularly in the central and southern regions, consists of thick layers of Paleozoic limestone and dolomite.
 Multiple episodes of tectonic deformation have resulted in dramatic open to isoclinal folding at a scale of meters to kilometers.
 Glaciation has carved numerous cirques throughout the range and alpine lake basins are scattered in the central and eastern portions.
 These combined activities have created an impressive assortment of large, high angled faces with western, northern, and eastern aspects.

-Pat McGrane’s article covering his 2007 traverse from Borah to No Regret Peak is an excellent read, The High Route to No Regret Peak,
+- Pat McGrane’s article covering his 2007 traverse from Borah to No Regret Peak is an excellent read, The High Route to No Regret Peak,

 - If you are interested in Ski Mountaineering in the range check out Cody Feuz’s Hi-Adventure website.